 Lake Washington School District honors community partners and celebrates student success during American Education Week

-Links to the presentation and videos shown:
+Links to the presentation and the video shown:

 Note: photos available on request.